 - Fellowships can only be leveraged towards the cost of tuition and fees unless otherwise stated

-- Company sponsorships and other external fellowships that exceed the cost of tuition and fees will reduce or replace Wharton fellowships
+- Company sponsorships and other external fellowships that exceed the cost of tuition and fees will reduce or replace Wharton fellowships.
+Veterans can leverage Wharton merit-based funding up to the Cost of Attendance (COA).

 Conditions of Fellowship Support